Top 6 Best Foods For Senior Dogs Losing Weight

 Check Price On Amazon

-• Texture variety: Crunchy and tender pieces for increased palatability
+• Texture variety: Combines crunchy and shredded pieces for increased palatability

-• High protein: Helps maintain lean muscle during weight loss
+• High protein content: Helps maintain lean muscle during weight loss

-• Live probiotics: Supports digestive and immune health
+• Added probiotics: Supports digestive health and gut resilience

 Strength